caokai1073/UnionCom/README.md

 beta: trade-off parameter of structure preserving and point matching.
 kmax: maximum value of knn when constructing geodesic distance matrix
 distance: mode of distance. [geodesic(suggested for multimodal integration), euclidean(suggested for batch correction)]
-project:　mode of project, ['tsne', 'barycentric'], default is tsne.
 output_dim: output dimension of integrated data.
 test: test the match fraction and label transfer accuracy, need datatype.
 ```